Introduction

 - Doing random strength workouts without progression

-- Not aligning strength training with their endurance training phase
+- Not aligning strength training with their annual periodization plan

 This leads to: